ltw-webdev-4/ecommerce-ux/README.md

 For the UX, create 1 InVision board with the following pieces of information:

-1. **Target audience:** Who will by your products?
+1. **Target audience:** Who will use your website?
 Be specific.
 Personas are encouraged.
 2. **Website goals:** What is your website trying to do?
 How is it trying to do that?
 3. **Competitive analysis:** Find competitors; What do they do well?
 What do they do poorly?
-4. **Sitemap:** Include all the possible pages that an eCommerce website would need—but we’ll only be coding a few of them
+4. **Sitemap:** Include all the possible pages that an eCommerce website would need—but we’ll only be coding a few of them—show how they connect to each other
 5. **A logo:** Must work well (or adapt to) these sizes: `256px`, `64px`, `32px`, `16px`
-6. **Visual design:** Type, colours, sample components (buttons, cards, etc.); Sample patterns give you coding direction
+6. **Visual design:** Type & type scale, colours, sample components (buttons, cards, etc.), consider accessibility & performance when making decisions; Do some sample patterns in Illustrator/Photoshop/XD to give your coding direction
 7. **Wireframes:** Home page, product list page, product details page (which *you* will not be coding), checkout form page *These should be high-fidelity with some real text—paper is okay but use rulers*